Planning a trip to Brazil? Need some help with that? You’ve come to the right place.

 I don’t like relying on luck.
 If a tour is sold out, it might ruin my plans, and I’ll probably miss something that I’ll regret later.

-Also, booking your tours ahead avoids you have any misunderstandings because of the language barrier, and it’s safer to make transactions.
+Also, booking your tours ahead avoids you having any misunderstandings because of the language barrier, and it’s safer to make transactions.

 Alternatively, you can check out these tours in Brazil I selected for you.

 Once you’ve planned where to go and for how long, it’s time to budget your trip.

 Brazil is an expensive country when compared to other South American countries, but the four-to-one exchange rate still makes it affordable for Americans and Europeans.

 Naturally, popular cities such as Rio de Janeiro and São Paulo are more expensive, but even in those places, you can find pretty affordable eating venues and accommodation.